Characters: Harry Potter Death Eaters

-- Evil Plan: Wipe out the muggle-born wizards and rule over the rest.
+- Evil Plan: Wipe out the Muggle-born wizards and Take Over the World.

-- Evil Sorcerer: His first stated action in the books was the murder of two people and attempted murder of a child.
+- Evil Sorcerer: His first stated action in the books was the murder of two people and attempted murder of their one-year-old child.
 He only gets worse from there.